quant-sci/optymus/README.md

 ## Content

-Optymus includes a rich set of optimization methods, such as:
+_optymus_ includes a rich set of optimization methods, such as:

 - Unconstrained Optimization Methods
 - Constrained Optimization Methods